phamthanhsang-cs/SOC-in-my-Pocket/deployment/elastic-siem/phase-2-data-viewing-optimization.md

 ## Overview

-After collecting logs from various sources—such as network devices (firewall traffic, IDS) and endpoints (syslog, Windows event logs, EDR)—it is essential to categorize these logs for better visibility and to reduce noise.
+After collecting logs from various sources-such as network devices (firewall traffic, IDS) and endpoints (syslog, Windows event logs, EDR)-it is essential to categorize these logs for better visibility and to reduce noise.
 Without proper structuring, analyzing this data becomes overwhelming and inefficient.

 ## Setup